Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Mathew 5:17-18 (NIV)

-This portion of scripture suggests that even the law about tithes has not been abolished and therefore New Testament Christians are expected to tithe.
+This scripture suggests that the tithe law still stands.
+So, New Testament Christians should tithe.

 Tithing vs New Testament Giving